 3. Face recognition and message prompt.

-1. To protect the entire data, it works across platforms and cloud environments to build inherited security, compliance and identity solutions.
+1. Works across platforms and cloud environments to build inherited security, compliance, and identity solutions to protect the entire data.

 2. Verify the identity and device compliance of each access request to reduce risk.

-These platforms have similar user interfaces and file management protocols.
-But Google Drive uses AI technology to predict what to look for and display the most relevant results, making it 50% faster to find files.
+These cloud storage services have similar user interfaces and file management protocols.
+But Google Drive uses AI technology to predict what to look for and display the most relevant results on the main interface, making it 50% faster to locate target files.
 So, this is where Google Drive is ahead of OneDrive.
-Google Drive and OneDrive also have features such as file sharing, mobile file backup and file synchronization.
+Google Drive and OneDrive also have features such as file sharing, mobile file backup, and file synchronization functions.